Stone of Scone: Public display

 As part of a consultation in 2019, the Scottish Government asked the public for their views on the preferred location for public display of the Stone of Scone.
-Two options were proposed: featuring it as the centrepiece of a proposed new Perth Museum (a £23 million redevelopment of the former Perth City Hall) or remaining at Edinburgh Castle in a major redevelopment of the existing display.
+Two options were proposed: featuring it as the centrepiece of a proposed new Perth Museum (a £23 million redevelopment of the former Perth City Hall in Perth, Scotland) or remaining at Edinburgh Castle in a major redevelopment of the existing display.

 In December 2020, the Scottish Government announced that the stone would be relocated to the Perth Museum.
 The museum opened on 30 March 2024, with the stone as one of its main exhibits.

 Vandalism

 On 15 November 2023, three members of environmental activist group "This is Rigged" smashed the stone's protective glass case, and spray-painted the words "Is Treasa Tuath Na Tighearna" (Scottish Gaelic for "The People Are Mightier Than A Lord") on the glass, alongside the group's logo.
 Edinburgh Castle was closed to the public for the rest of the day.
 The activists were arrested following the action, which they claimed was intended to pressure supermarkets to reduce food prices and the Scottish Government to fund a community food hub.

 In November 2024, two of the three pled guilty at Edinburgh Sheriff Court to charges of malicious damage in connection with the incident.
 In December, the third protester also pled guilty to damaging the cabinet; his not guilty plea to a charge of breaching the peace was accepted.

 On 12 July 2025, an Australian national wearing a kilt was arrested after he was caught smashing the stone's protective glass case while it was on display at the Perth Museum.
 He was subsequently charged with malicious mischief.